MIT-Emerging-Talent/ET6-practice-code-review/README.md

 We believe coding is more than just logic; it’s a **form of art**.
 Every project we create is a **masterpiece**, carefully crafted with creativity and precision. 🎭

+Group Values.
+Respect, communication, inclusivity and adaptability are central to effective teamwork.

 > **Code Vinci—where art meets code, and innovation becomes reality.** ✨